 A related, but subtler problem has to do with time limits and timekeeping.
 Under Rule 4.5, each side is given a total of 40 minutes to present the case.
 Part of the 40 minutes consists of cross-examination of the opponent's witnesses.
 Because of the time limit, witnesses have a built-in incentive to be loquacious in order to use up the other side's time.
 If a team goes over on time, a point deduction is mandatory.
-This inevitably results in attorneys attempting to control adverse witnesses by demanding that they answer "yes" or "no" or by cutting them off with objections that their answers are "unresponsive."
-This, in turn, leads to attorneys on the adverse side demanding that the witness be given "the right to explain" his/her answer.
+This inevitably results in attorneys attempting to control adverse witnesses by demanding that they answer "yes" or "no" or by cutting them off with objections that their answers are "non-responsive."